laravel/nova-docs/3.0/resources/fields.md

 Text::make('Email')->rules('required'),
 ```

-However, you can manually mark the field as required by passing a boolean to the `required` method when defining the field:
+In the event where you have a complex `required` validation, you can manually mark the field as required by passing a boolean to the `required` method when defining the field to indicate "required" indicator in the Nova UI:

 ```php
 Text::make('Email')->required(true),